ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/animations/introduction_to_animations@de.md

 ---
-"$title": Introduction to complex animations
+"$title": Einführung in komplexe Animationen
 "$order": '2'
 description: "For animations that can't be driven by adding and removing classes, AMP offers several animation specific components.
 These components apply AMP's principles to animations ..."
 formats: